aurospire/tablebook/README.md

 export type TableEnumType = {
     kind: "enum";
-    description?: string;          // A description of the enum's purpose or usage.
+    description?: string;          // A description of the enum's purpose or usage. style?: TableStyle;            // An optional style base that will apply to each enum item.
     items: TableEnumItem[];        // The list of allowed values (enum items).
 };
 ```